Assessing Students Virtually

 PDF version: Studio/Performance and Visual Art Courses

-Once you have designed your assessments, add them to Canvas (or Blackboard).
+Once you have designed your assessments, add them to Canvas.

 - Add assessments and assignments to Canvas within Modules.

 - Canvas calls all online tests "Quizzes"

 - Check that PDFs and other documents are accessible.
 Canvas does this automatically - click on the red, orange or green dial-shaped icon next to your documents to see what you need to change.